Site Carpentry City & Guilds Diploma (L3)

 How will I be assessed?

 Learners will be assessed using all of the following methods:

 - City & Guilds e-volve online multiple choice test

 - Multiple choice question papers, covering knowledge outcomes

 You can progress your learning with Weymouth College from Level 1 through to Level 3.
 On successful completion of this course you may be eligible to progress to employment.
 If you have a work placement and can gain work-based evidence you may be able to undertake an NVQ 2.

 If you are aged 16-18 as of 31 August on the year of enrolment – no course fee.
 If you are over 19 as of 31 August and enrolling on a full-time programme of study a tuition fee will be applicable in most cases.
 There are Bursary funds, financial support arrangements for 16-18 year olds and hardship funds available for the over 19s.
-Please contact our Information Centre for details of costs and concessions on 01305 208808 or email firstname.lastname@example.org.
+Please contact our Information Centre for details of costs and concessions by emailing firstname.lastname@example.org.